 All students are required to complete one course in English Composition (ENG 152 or ENG 172) and one course in Speech Communication (COM 101).
 In addition, students must demonstrate a sufficient level of skill and knowledge in the basic use of computers.
 This requirement may be satisfied by earning a passing grade in a computer literacy course within departmental requirements of the student's major.
-Students are required to complete a minimum of five courses designated as Writing Intensive (WI) within the General Education curriculum: ENG 152 (or ENG 172), Keystone Seminar, and three additional courses designated as Writing Intensive.
-Writing Intensive courses will be indicated by a "WI" after the course number, e.g. "HIS 101 WI".
+Students are required to complete a minimum of five courses designated Writing Intensive (WI) within the General Education curriculum: ENG 152 (or ENG 172), Keystone Seminar, and three additional courses designated as Writing Intensive.
+Writing Intensive courses will be indicated by a "WI" after the course number, e.g. "HIS 101 WI."

-Also, students must be enrolled in ENG 152 (or ENG 172) from the time of their initial enrollment at Flagler College until such time as this general education requirement is satisfied.
-Any student withdrawn from this course will receive a 'WF' and must retake the course.
+Also, students must be enrolled in ENG152 (or ENG172) from the time of their initial enrollment at Flagler College until such time as this general education requirement is satisfied.
+Any student withdrawn from this course will receive a "WF" and must retake the course.
 In addition to the requirements in English, communication, and computer literacy, students must complete the General Education Program.

-The purpose of the Flagler College General Education Curriculum is to cultivate literate, creative, socially responsible, and self reflective individuals.
-The following courses comprise the General Education Program at Flagler College: Students are expected to be enrolled in an appropriate mathematics course from the time of their initial enrollment at Flagler College until such time as this general education requirement is satisfied.
+The purpose of the Flagler College General Education Curriculum is to cultivate literate, creative, socially responsible, and self-reflective individuals.